-Android already has a go to app store straight from Google.
+Android already has a go-to app store straight from Google.
 But that hasn’t stopped others from trying, thanks to the open nature of the platform that promotes competition.
 But since Google more or less owns Android, there never was any real threat to its Play Store.
 In fact, the Play Store and related Google Play Services are how Google controls the platform to an extent.
-As a result, Google Play Store is the largest app store in terms of the number of apps.
+As a result, the Google Play Store is the largest app store in terms of the number of apps.
 Notice how that sentence does not contain “on Android”.
 It’s even larger than the Apple app store for iOS and leaps and bounds ahead of Microsoft’s Windows Store.
 The Amazon app store comes in slightly below the Windows Store.
 So perhaps before we get to “How to install Amazon App Store”, you might be interested in “Why?”

 Why the Amazon App Store?